0xROOTPLS/x64_Shellcodes/README.md

 # x64_Shellcodes
 **Some are position independant, some are not.
 Some are null-free, some are not.
-See chart below.**
+See folder names to distinguish.**